Any questions? We got you.

 What behaviour change outcomes do clients report?

 Enterprise clients report observable behaviour change in leadership, problem-solving, and communication skills.
-Learning durability and engagement quality are consistently reported across clients.
+Impact and engagement quality are consistently reported across clients

 Virginia DMV — agency-wide manager development, 350 leaders: The Virginia DMV ran a leadership programme for 350 managers across all centre locations, achieving 4.5/5 usefulness, 4.5/5 engagement, and an 85% completion rate — with over 70% cost savings versus traditional approaches.
 DMV Commissioner Gerald Lackey stated: "We see many, many examples of how Sparkwise is leading people to actually show up and do something differently."

-How much time does managing Sparkwise require from L&D teams?
+How much time does managing Sparkwise require from client teams?

-Sparkwise requires 2-5 hours compared to 20-40 hours a month for equivalent facilitator-led programs from L&D teams depending on the scheduling model and session volume.
-This is 90% less than traditional training coordination.
+Sparkwise requires 2–5 hours per month compared to 20–40 hours for equivalent facilitator-led programs — 90% less than traditional program coordination.
+Scheduling, facilitation, reminders, and reporting are fully automated.
 Scheduling, facilitation, reminders, and reporting are fully automated.

 2-5 hours/month · 90% less than traditional coordination · Fully automated operations

-What L&D still does: Spends time selecting upcoming topics from the catalog and reviewing dashboards and engagement data.
-No reminder emails, no attendance chasing, no transcript compilation, no manual reporting.
+What teams still do: Select upcoming topics from the catalog and review dashboards and engagement data.

 What's fully automated: Invitation emails, reminder pings, roster management, group matching, session facilitation, attendance tracking, action plan follow-up, and reporting.